mhnnlly/mhnnlly/README.md

 Hi, I'm Mike.
-Contacts, social media and other stuf are available at [blog.mhnnlly.com](https://blog.mhnnlly.com).
+Contacts, social media and other stuff are available at [blog.mhnnlly.com](https://blog.mhnnlly.com).

 <!--
 **MHennelly/MHennelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.